ambaradan/docsmarker/docs/rocksmarker/mappings.md

 end, editor.make_opt("format buffer"))
 ```

-In this case the editor variable is used to access two different functions:
+In this case, the use of the editor variable access two different functions:

 - `remap` to create a new mapping defined for normal mode ("n"), and the key combination `<leader>F`.
-When this combination is pressed, formatting of the current buffer is performed.
+When you press this key combination, the editor performs formatting of the current buffer.

 - `make_opt` to create a key mapping options object.
-In this case, "format buffer" such as *desc* is added to the above options *silent* and *noremap* to provide a brief explanation of the action performed by the mapping.
+In this case, the adding of "format buffer", such as *desc*, to the above options *silent* and *noremap* provides a brief explanation of the action performed by the mapping.

 ## Mappings set